SaadatIrfan/SaadatIrfan/README.md

 My core interest lies in market research and analysis, which are allied with Improving business decision-making and delivering great user experiences.<br><br>
 The skills that enable me to get the deepest insights include SQL, ELK, Data Visualization, and Python.
 <br><br>
-Alongside my work, I love and enjoy sharing Insights and their Impact on the Market on my [LinkedIn](https://www.linkedin.com/in/saadat-irfan/) and my [Blog](https://saadatirfan.github.io//year-archive/).
+Alongside my work, I love and enjoy sharing Insights and their Impact on the Market on my [LinkedIn](https://www.linkedin.com/in/saadat-irfan/).
-<br><br>